 About the law

-Gluten free (Codex) wheat starch
+What is gluten free (Codex) wheat starch?

 Gluten free (Codex) wheat starch is a specially manufactured wheat starch which is washed so it has a level of gluten within the Codex standard (20 ppm or less).
-The ingredient was first introduced as a basis for substitute products like flour and bread to improve the quality and texture of the products.
+The ingredient was first introduced as a basis for products like flour and bread to improve the quality and texture of the products.
 It must always appear in an ingredients list if it has been used.

 The law does not specify that tests have to be done to prove foods are gluten free, but recognises that good practice will involve testing.
 The exact nature of the testing will depend on the nature of the business.
-There is however a recommended test for analysing the level of gluten in foods.
+There is a recommended test for analysing the level of gluten in foods.
 The authorities need to see due diligence and management of gluten to avoid cross contamination so that businesses can be sure that their procedures can produce gluten free food.
-For more information on producing gluten free food for manufacturers and caterers have a look at our Food Industry section.
+For more information on producing gluten free food for manufacturers and caterers have a look at our Food Businesses section.